 You'll have to decide if you think your child should go to a:

-- mainstream school – a regular school, where your child may get support from special educational needs staff if they need it
+- mainstream school – a regular school where your child may get support from a special educational needs co-ordinator (SENCO) if they need it

 - special school – a school for children with special educational needs